BitCoyote/Solution-Enablement-Process/README.md

 * Create a file called `.env` in your root project directory.
 * Copy the contents from `.env.sample` to `.env`.
 * Update any environment variable values as needed.
+* See the [environment docs](docs/environment.md) for a breakdown of what each environment variable is used for.